 If you've ever been in charge of your company's booth you already know how much work trade shows can be.

 From the outside looking in, it seems like it's fun to get a break from the office.
 You know, traveling to interesting destinations and surrounding yourself with the hustle and bustle of industry folks.
-But there can also be down sides, especially with the set-up (and subsequent) break down of your company's expensive trade show booth.
+But there can also be downsides, especially with the set-up (and subsequent) breakdown of your company's expensive trade show booth.

 The Drayage Fees

-Solution: Minimize unnecessary drayage costs by consolidating your trade show display into a fewer crates.
-Less crates packed more efficiently will reduce handling charges and be more likely to weigh in above minimums.
+Solution: Minimize unnecessary drayage costs by consolidating your trade show display into fewer crates.
+Fewer crates packed more efficiently will reduce handling charges and be more likely to weigh in above minimums.
 As an added bonus you can reduce freight costs because you've eliminated the weight of the unused crates.

 The Union Labor

-Challenge: High price of union labor to set-up your company's booth.
+Challenge: High price of union labor to set up your company's booth.

 The Lost Pieces